BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 To get the resources we will be using in this demonstration, you will need to clone a copy of the GitHub `BuoyantIO/service-mesh-academy` repository.
 We'll be using the materials in the `service-mesh-academy/deploying-bel-with-hazl` subdirectory.

-Clone the `BuoyantIO/service-mesh-academy` GitHub repository to your working directory:
+Clone the `BuoyantIO/service-mesh-academy` GitHub repository to your preferred working directory:

 ```bash
 git clone https://github.com/BuoyantIO/service-mesh-academy.git